ron-grant/LFS/README.md

 See also API documentation located in reference subfolder of lineFollowerSim-X folder.
 (Clicking on index.html to load HTML based API documentation.
 <p>
 Happline following!

-### Library 1.3 released see PDF document

-Cool new features including Markers, User colorarble sensors, Hover over sensors to identify, improved viewport display with course and robot OR sensor view.